aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/03-review-site-to-site-vpn-architecture.md

 Once you've established your hybrid connectivity to your AWS environment, you have the option to route all egress Internet traffic back through the site-to-site VPN connection and through your existing network security services before the traffic is sent over your existing on-premises connections to the Internet.

 {{% notice info %}}
-**Alternative architecture: Using cloud-based centralized egress filtering:** Typically, the approach of routing Internet egress traffic through your on-premises network security services is viewed as a temporary solution.
+**Using cloud-based centralized egress filtering:** Typically, the approach of routing Internet egress traffic through your on-premises network security services is viewed as a temporary solution.
 As a longer term solution, you should consider establishing the necessary network security services in your AWS environment.
 This cloud-based solution can be more effective by avoiding the need to send Internet egress traffic to your on-premises environment.
 See [Centralized Egress to the Internet](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/centralized-egress-to-internet.html) for details on this more optimal architecture.
 {{% /notice %}}

 If you take this temporary approach to securing egress traffic to the Internet, then you'll be able to decommission the NAT Gateway(s), public subnets, and Internet Gateway in your common development VPC.